apurvathakker9/form-builder-react/README.md

 Key features of the app include:

 - Create a new Template
-- Edit Template by Dragging Dropping elements & changing their properties.
+- Add Elements to templates by Dragging & Dropping elements to the form area.
+- Sort Elements inside containers by Dragging & Dropping.
+- Click Containers/Elements to edit their properties.
 - Save & Publish changes
 - Preview Changes on how it will look on a mobile phone.